 - Maintain the cleanliness of the vehicle;

 - Ensure the vehicle is mechanically sound;

-- Conduct vehicle sweeps (external & internal) prior to and on completion of task,
+- Conduct vehicle sweeps (external & internal) prior to and on completion of the task,

-- Understand and have practiced counter surveillance drills.
+- Understand and have practised counter surveillance drills.

-Drivers are an integral part of any EP team and should have a thorough understanding of how they fit in to the team.
+Security drivers are an integral part of any EP team and should have a thorough understanding of how they fit into the team.
 This is even more important when conducting intercompany operations supporting a client.
-It may be two companies, but its always one team.
+It may be two companies, but it’s always one team.
 Food for thought….